Chamarajanagar district

-Chamarajanagar or Chamarajanagara is the southernmost district in the state of Karnataka, India.
-It was carved out of the original larger Mysore District in 1998.
+Chamarajanagar district or Chamarajanagara is the southernmost district in the state of Karnataka, India.
+It was carved out of the original larger Mysore District in 15th August 1997.
 Chamarajanagar town is the headquarters of this district.

 It is the third least populous district in Karnataka (out of 30), after Kodagu and Bangalore Rural.

 History

 Chamarajanagar was earlier known as Sri Arikottara.
-Chamaraja Wodeyar, the Wodeyar of Mysuru was born here and hence this place was renamed after him.
+In 1825, Krishnaraja Wodeyar III built a large temple of Chamarajeshvara in Dravidian style in memory of his father Chamaraja Wodeyar IX.
+It is believed that Chamaraja Wodeyar IX, the Wodeyar of Mysuru, was born here, and hence this place was renamed after him.
 The Vijaya Parsvanath Basadi, a holy Jain shrine was constructed by Punisadandanayaka, the commander of the Hoysala king Gangaraja in the year 1117 AD.

 Geography

 Being the southernmost district of Karnataka, Chamarajanagar district borders the state of Tamil Nadu and Kerala.
 Specifically, it borders Mysore district of Karnataka to the west and north, Mandya and Ramanagara districts of Karnataka to the north-east, Dharmapuri and Krishnagiri districts of Tamil Nadu to the east, Salem to south-east, Erode districts and Nilgiris district of Tamil Nadu to the south, and to the extreme south-west, there is a very small border with Wayanad district of Kerala.

 Most of the district lies in the leeward region of the Nilgiris and consists of mainly semi-arid rain-dependent flatlands along with forested hills.